pnl-iiitd/flexmesh/README.md

 This directory contains variable-size cryptographic cores implementing the **Rocca-S** and **AES-GCM** algorithms.
 The **Scheduler** folder includes:

-- **AES-RR Simulation**: Implementation of round-robin scheduling across multiple AES-GCM IPs.
+- **AES-RR Simulation**: Implementation of round-robin scheduling across small size AES-GCM cryptographic cores.
 - **Simulation and Testbench**: Code used to evaluate the load balancer and calculate cycle counts.

 ### Software